postsharp/Metalama.Documentation/conceptual/Aspects/aspect-framework-design.md

 #### Declarative advices

-The only _declarative advice_ is the _member introduction_ advice and is marked by the <xref:Caravela.Framework.Aspects.IntroduceAttribute> custom attribute.
+The only _declarative advice_ is the _member introduction_ advice and is marked by the <xref:Metalama.Framework.Aspects.IntroduceAttribute> custom attribute.
 For each member of the aspect class annotated with `[Introduce]`, the aspect framework will attempt to introduce the member in the target class.
 For details, see <xref:introducing-members>.

 #### Imperative advices

-_Imperative advices_ are added by the implementation of the <xref:Caravela.Framework.Aspects.IAspect%601.BuildAspect%2A> method thanks to the methods exposed by the <xref:Caravela.Framework.Aspects.IAspectLayerBuilder.Advices> property of the `builder` parameter.
-See <xref:Caravela.Framework.Aspects.IAdviceFactory> for a complete list of methods.
+_Imperative advices_ are added by the implementation of the <xref:Metalama.Framework.Aspects.IAspect%601.BuildAspect%2A> method thanks to the methods exposed by the <xref:Metalama.Framework.Aspects.IAspectLayerBuilder.Advices> property of the `builder` parameter.
+See <xref:Metalama.Framework.Aspects.IAdviceFactory> for a complete list of methods.
 In short:

-* <xref:Caravela.Framework.Aspects.IAdviceFactory.OverrideMethod%2A>, <xref:Caravela.Framework.Aspects.IAdviceFactory.OverrideFieldOrProperty%2A>, <xref:Caravela.Framework.Aspects.IAdviceFactory.OverrideFieldOrPropertyAccessors%2A>,  <xref:Caravela.Framework.Aspects.IAdviceFactory.OverrideEventAccessors%2A> allow you to replace the implementation of a type member.
+* <xref:Metalama.Framework.Aspects.IAdviceFactory.OverrideMethod%2A>, <xref:Metalama.Framework.Aspects.IAdviceFactory.OverrideFieldOrProperty%2A>, <xref:Metalama.Framework.Aspects.IAdviceFactory.OverrideFieldOrPropertyAccessors%2A>,  <xref:Metalama.Framework.Aspects.IAdviceFactory.OverrideEventAccessors%2A> allow you to replace the implementation of a type member.
 See <xref:overriding-members> for details.
-* <xref:Caravela.Framework.Aspects.IAdviceFactory.IntroduceMethod%2A>, <xref:Caravela.Framework.Aspects.IAdviceFactory.IntroduceProperty%2A>, <xref:Caravela.Framework.Aspects.IAdviceFactory.IntroduceField%2A> and <xref:Caravela.Framework.Aspects.IAdviceFactory.IntroduceEvent%2A> allows your aspect to introduce new members into the target type.
+* <xref:Metalama.Framework.Aspects.IAdviceFactory.IntroduceMethod%2A>, <xref:Metalama.Framework.Aspects.IAdviceFactory.IntroduceProperty%2A>, <xref:Metalama.Framework.Aspects.IAdviceFactory.IntroduceField%2A> and <xref:Metalama.Framework.Aspects.IAdviceFactory.IntroduceEvent%2A> allows your aspect to introduce new members into the target type.
 See <xref:introducing-members> for details.
-* <xref:Caravela.Framework.Aspects.IAdviceFactory.ImplementInterface%2A> makes the target type implement an interface.
+* <xref:Metalama.Framework.Aspects.IAdviceFactory.ImplementInterface%2A> makes the target type implement an interface.
 See <xref:implementing-interfaces> for details.

 #### Template methods